kovidgoyal/kitty/docs/performance.rst

 .. note::

    gnome-terminal is left out as I could not get it to start on my system and foot is left out as it does not run under X11.
+Alacritty+tmux is included just to show the effect of putting a terminal multiplexer into the mix (halving throughput) and because alacritty isnt really comparable to any of the other terminals feature wise without tmux.

 .. note::